Policy last updated

 Funding is calculated for each of the four school terms and is allocated through credit funding.

-Medical Intervention Support is allocated on a pro rata basis according to applications received from schools and the enrolment of an eligible student.
+Medical Intervention Support funding is allocated on a pro-rata basis according to when applications are received from schools and the enrolment time fraction of an eligible student.

 In cases where the student transfers to another school, an application for Medical Intervention Support is required from the new school.